Graduation Day 1981 Review

 Review by Luisito Joaquín González

 Graduation Day came close to being the first horror movie that I ever watched.
 In the area where I grew up, there were two local video-shops just meters away from each other.
 One was as strict as a Nazi head teacher and wouldn’t let me rent out any 18 rated movies.
 (Well, I was nine-years-old)) Luckily, the other guy just wanted to see the colour of your money no matter your age and that’s where I spent most of my weekly allowance.
-Whilst looking at the ex-rental films for sale, I found this eye catching hand-drawn cover, which was graced with a warning sticker that threatened, ’85 minutes of sheer terror whodunit!‘ Now when you’re that young and inexperienced, those words sound extremely intriguing and even rebellious, because I knew that I was doing something that I wasn’t yet lawfully supposed to.
-I took it up to the counter and five minutes later the big sweaty guy returned from the stock room and told me that the tape had been damaged and he no longer had it.
+Whilst looking at the ex-rental films for sale, I found this eye catching hand-drawn cover, which was graced with a warning sticker that threatened, ’85 minutes of sheer terror whodunit!‘ When you’re that young and inexperienced, those words sound extremely intriguing and even rebellious, because I knew that I was doing something that I wasn’t yet lawfully supposed to.
+I took it up to the counter and five minutes later the big sweaty guy returned and told me that the tape had been damaged and he no longer had it.
 My little world had been shattered, so I asked if I could keep the box for future reference and headed home in disappointment.